joemercer/tether/README.md

-`gulp release` to push the working version live on github pages
+`gulp deploy` to push the working version live on github pages